Extraltodeus/Skimmed_CFG/README.md

 - sharper images
 - less mess / more randomness due to less conflicts in between the positive and negative predictions
 - something something sometimes fused fingers with too low CFG scale or too low amount of steps.
+- The "Razor skim" toggle may give interesting results...

 Tips: